About PetersPioneersJohn and Mary Augusta Schickell Schmitt Family

 Maria Augusta's mother, Maria Eva Schumm Schickell, 78, died in Grand Rapids on September 24, 1878.
 Her father John Adam Schickell, 83, died May 10, 1879.

-In 1872, Mary Augusta Schickell Schmitt, married Frederick W. Cordes, and he moved into the house at 44 Gold.
+He moved into the house at 44 Gold.
 He was born in 1834, the son of Anton Cordes and Maria Platte.
 He had been a grocer, but was listed as a laborer in the 1873-75 directories.
 He was the brother of John and William Cordes, who were with Mary Augusta's husband John at the Mathenias Creek gold mine in El Dorado County in 1850.
 His wife Adelaide had died in 1869 at age 26.
-Mary Augusta and Frederick were divorced in 1876.
+Mary Augusta and Frederick were divorced sometime between 1875 and 1880.
 Frederick died in 1891 and was buried with his first wife Adelaide at St. Andrew's Cemetery.

 Smith-Koch wedding, 1880On Thursday, June 17, 1880, Mary Augusta's son Cris J. Smith, 28, and Christine Koch, 20, were married in Grand Rapids.
 Christine was the daughter of a funeral director, William Koch.
 Following their marriage, they lived in Grand Rapids with Christine's parents at 109 California Street, at the corner of Straight Street.
 This was nine blocks west of the Grand River and six blocks south of Bridge Street.